-Note: Databases are similar in what they offer and what they do, but are different in their specific appearance and functionality.
-It's a good idea to check a database's Help section to find out how to search in that particular database.
+Note: Databases and other online resources are similar in what they offer and what they do, but are different in their specific appearance and functionality.
+It's a good idea to check a database's Help section to check and confirm how to search in that particular database.

 Search Operators (called Boolean Operators) allow you to fine-tune your search by using the operators AND, OR, and NOT to combine search terms to broaden or narrow your search.
 You should always type these operators in capital letters.

 Truncation is used to search for the same term with different word-endings.
 This is another way of making your search broader, with more results.

 The truncation symbol is usually the asterisk (*).

 |diet*||diet, diets, dieting, dietician, dieticians etc|

 A phrase search is where multiple words entered together in the search box are searched for as a phrase, rather than as individual words.
 Most databases (including EBSCOhost, ProQuest and also Primo Search) require you to search for a phrase by enclosing it in double quotation marks